 What support will I receive?

+Each student enrolled in the Professional Diploma in Medical Journalism Course (PDMJ) is also assigned a mentor throughout the course who will be a senior professional from the industry.
 Towards the end of the program you will be provided placement assistance if required and career development support via the “Student Success Team”.

 Enter your email id and we will instantly send you more information about this program